 The group contributes to the Lustre file system.
 Among some smaller changes, work is underway for native compression support (see IPCC for Lustre).

-A student supervised by members of the group has updated lz4fast in Linux.
+Sven Schmidt, a student supervised by members of the group, has updated lz4fast in Linux.
 The improvements can be found in versions 4.11 and later; for more information, see LWN.

-A student supervised by members of the group has contributed a static analyzer for MPI applications to the LLVM compiler infrastructure.
+Alexander Droste, a student supervised by members of the group, has contributed a static analyzer for MPI applications to the LLVM compiler infrastructure.
 More information can be found on GitHub.

 Christian Hovy has contributed to Serialbox2, a serialization library for C/C++, Python3 and Fortran that is used by the FortranTestGenerator.
 The development is lead by CSCS and it is available at GitHub.